 Choose a professional, well-lit photo that gives off a polite and professional vibe.
 Skip those that are blurry, poorly cropped, or include someone other than you (including your pet).

-Connections: What many people fail to realize is that LinkedIn is a social-media network.
-So, like any social media network, your reach and popularity will be a higher if you have a greater number of connections.
+Connections: What many people fail to realize is that LinkedIn is a social media network.
+So, like any social media network, your reach and popularity will be higher if you have a greater number of connections.

 You can use appropriate words and verbiage specific to your industry, which attracts attention to recruiters.